sachin-pikle/aura-tutorials/tutorials/README.md

 Note: In this tutorial, we will develop two versions of this service V1 and V2.
 * In version V1 we don't save any data
-* In version V2 we use MongoDB to save/fetch data
+* In version V2 we use MySQL to save/fetch data

 ## Prerequisites